alphalemon/alphalemon-docs/add-custom-block.rst

 For this reason AlphaLemon takes advantage of the **BootstrapBundle** that takes care to autoload a bundle.

-The command wizard has been added the autoload.json file under the Bundle's root folder.
+The command wizard has been added the autoload.json file under the Bundle root folder.
 Here's the code:

 .. code-block:: text